Programero/unusual_git_commands/README.md

 ### Delete the most recent commit, destroying the work you've done:
 git reset --hard HEAD~1

+### Squashing Commits
   git rebase --interactive (used to squash commits and make history look better)

+### The working directory and the staging area/index is shared between branches
+  If we make changes in the working directory/staging area of one branch and then we checkout to some other branch without commiting, then those changes would still be visible in the other branch also.
+But commit history is not shared